ericmconnelly/webgl-renderer/README.md

 3. run `python -m SimpleHTTPServer`
 4. In browser, navigate to 'http://localhost:8000/webgl_loader_stl.html'
 5. Click and drag the object to view it in 360 angle
+6. Feel free to zoom in and out using 2 fingers in track pad or mouse wheel
 6. To take measurement, double click at the first point in the object.
 Then, double click at a second point.
 View the distance number in the top left corner

 #### Demo